HerrMotz/bachelor-thesis/publication/main.typ

 // (There are Springer conferences on semantic web technologies: https://suche.thulb.uni-jena.de/Record/1041330375?sid=49057082)

 Computers generally lack information about the environment humans live in.
-Unless formalised, a computer is unaware of the fact, that an arbitrary arrangement of numerals separated by lines, such as `8/7/2000`, is supposed to represent a date an historically formed calendar based on the birth of a religious figure.
-How would a human know of this culture, if it were not taught to him by his parents?
-Furthermore, a computer can not parse information from a data source, about which it has no meta-information.
-Even can be reasonably wrong.
-Here, I picture a European fellow confronted with the date of a booking confirmation issued by an American company.
+For example, unless formalised, a computer is unaware of the fact, that an arbitrary arrangement of numerals separated by lines, such as `8/7/2000`, is supposed to represent a date within a calendar based on the birth of a religious figure.
+How would a human even know of this convention, if it were not taught to him?
+And even with this knowledge, one can easily stumble upon a false friend: Here, I picture a European fellow confronted with an American booking confirmation.
+The American interprets the above date as August 7th in the year 2000.
+In the worst case, the European confidently interprets it as July 8th and would probably be wrong.
+Explicating the date format would have prevented this disaster.

-The original idea by Tim Berners-Lee, was to annotate web pages using a well-defined, common vocabulary, so that any computer can, without human assistance, extract the important contents of a website.
-For example, a doctors office might post opening times on a website.
-Using a vocabulary, the website describes a table as "opening times" and the strings of weekdays and times as entries of the opening times. #todo[insert example code from the book on Semantic Technologies] @Dengel2012_Semantic_Technologies.
-This concept is not necessarily limited to websites, but can just as well be applied in databases.
+The original idea by Tim Berners-Lee was to annotate web pages using a well-defined common vocabulary, so that any computer can, without human assistance, extract the relevant contents of a website.
+For example, a doctors office might post opening times on their website.
+Using a well-defined and public vocabulary, the website describes a table as "opening times" and the strings of weekdays and times as entries of the opening times. #todo[insert example code from the book on Semantic Technologies] @Dengel2012_Semantic_Technologies.
+This concept is not necessarily limited to websites, but can just as well be applied for any data storage.
 These deliberations waged the establishment of standards for describing meta information, such as:

 - Resource Description Framework (see @heading_rdf_standard)
 - Web Ontology Language (@heading_owl)
 - #todo[List more from the book @Dengel2012_Semantic_Technologies]

 == RDF Standard <heading_rdf_standard>
-The W3C#sym.trademark.registered recommends a standard for exchange of semantically annotated information calledestablished the Resource Description Framework (RDF) standard model.
+The W3C#sym.trademark.registered recommends a standard for exchange of semantically annotated information called the Resource Description Framework (RDF) standard model.
 The most notable recommendations are

-- the Internationalised Resource Identifier (see @iri_heading),
+- the RDF graph format and triples (see @triples_heading),

-- the RDF graph format and triples (see @triples_heading) and
+- the Internationalised Resource Identifier (@iri_heading) and

 - the query language SPARQL (see @sparql_heading).